 j.
 To place funds with other customers in the form of negotiable instruments listed at the stock exchange;

 m.
-To operate in the field of foreign exchange;
+To conduct operations in foreign exchange;

 n.
 To act as founder and manager of pension funds in accordance with prevailing laws and regulations on pension funds, either as founder of employer pension fund or as founder and/or participant of financial institution pension fund;